Breast Lift Surgery

 Dr. Frank views every consultation as a complete back and forth exchange of information between the two of you.
 First, he wants you to describe the issues you have with your breasts, what you’d like to change, and the results you hope to see in the end.
 Then, he’ll examine your breasts to get an idea of the degree of sagging, where areas of fatty tissue are accumulating, and how much loose skin needs to be removed.

 At that point, he’ll discuss what he thinks would be the right incision option for your unique situation (areolar, lollipop, or anchor — see above).
 He’ll show you how these can change the position of your breasts.
-He’ll ask if you are considering adding implants during your breast lift to add volume in addition to bringing the breasts to a higher position on the chest.

 Next, he’ll discuss the procedure in detail, along with the possible risks involved.
 Throughout the process, you are encouraged to ask any questions you have.